Born: Caitlin Lisane Rother in Montreal, Canada.

 She practiced to be on TV in 1993 in Ventura County, where she worked at the Los Angeles Times and Los Angeles Daily News, but didn't actually get on TV until she worked for The San Diego Union-Tribune.
 Her first national appearance was on Greta Van Susteren's show in 2004.
-She has since been featured on more than 200 TV shows, radio, and podcast interviews as a crime expert, including 20/20, Nancy Grace, Women Who Kill on E!, and Australia's World News.
+She has since been featured 250 times on TV shows, radio, and podcast interviews as a crime expert, including 20/20, Nancy Grace, Women Who Kill on E!, and Australia's World News.
 She's also been featured on Investigation Discovery, Netflix, Lifetime, A&E, Reelz, and Oxygen, on shows including Crime Watch Daily, People Magazine Investigates, Beyond the Headlines, Snapped, Murderous Affairs, Deadly Sins, On the Record with Greta Van Susteren, and America at Night.
 Caitlin's living room transforms into a film set when producers want a homey, warm shot.

 Latest book: DEATH ON OCEAN BOULEVARD: Inside The Coronado Mansion Case (Citadel, 2021).
 Now under development for a limited TV series with Untitled Entertainment and Caitlin as executive producers.

 Coach and consultant: Caitlin started as an instructor in journalism, interviewing, narrative nonfiction and creative writing at UC Extension and San Diego Writers, Ink, but now does mostly one-on-one sessions with aspiring writers and authors about writing, research and promotions.
 She also does research projects and freelance consulting for TV crime shows and documentaries.